Daily Echo Review

 it would be an enormous success.

-all seeing the show for the first time) thought it was excellent,
+the show (nearly all seeing the show for the first time) thought

-as echoed in NODA’s report – a well-deserved accolade
+it was excellent, as echoed in NODA’s report – a

-for the whole creative team and the high production values that
+well-deserved accolade for the whole creative team and the high

-hold the stage, which must give inspiration for those coming
+can now confidently hold the stage, which must give inspiration

 Looking forward to Footloose.